abhijit0/Sanjaya/README.md

 ## Overview
 Automatic Video Captioning System.
-"Sanjaya" a character derived from the Mahabharat, who used to describe the war happening in kuruskhetra (battlefield) to Dhritarashtra, a blind emperor.
-Inspired by the character, this proejct is aimed at content based audio captions generation from videos in real time to aid blind people to understand the content of the video.
+"Sanjaya" a mythological character derived from the Mahabharat, who used to describe the war in kuruskhetra (battlefield) to Dhritarashtra, a blind emperor.
+Inspired by the character, this proejct is aimed at content based audio captions generation for the videos to aid blind people to understand the content of the video.

 ## General Idea:
 - Image caption method extended to videos.